 - When you see a need, fill it.
 An important principle of business is that you must identify your customer’s pain-points and needs.
 Once you identify the need, creating a solution provides your greatest opportunity for success.

 - Timing is everything, even the best ideas, shared at the wrong time, will not bear fruit.
-This idea has been waiting for it’s time and once that came, the buyers were ready.
+This idea has been waiting for its time and, once that came, the buyers were ready.
 Which leads me to the next point…

 - Get prepared while you’re waiting for the opportunity to arise.
 If I had written the pattern and taken beautiful photos of the product well in advance of the “time,” I would have been prepared to jump.
 But, I waited and had to act quickly – my first draft of the pattern and my first photos were not great and that caused some pain in the very beginning of the sales process.

 - Video is quickly becoming our greatest ally in getting the message out about our product.
-Had Chelsea and I not made that 15 second video, I believe the sales would never have been so impressive.
+Had Chelsea and I not made that 15-second video, I believe the sales would never have been so impressive.

 - Post your video on YouTube right away.
-I originally posted my video on Facebook and received over 60 million views.
-While I made sales on those views, I made no money from them.
+I originally posted my video on Facebook and received over 70 million views.
+While I made sales on those views, I made no advertising money from them.
 If I had posted to YouTube right away, I could have monetized the video and made a significant profit from the views in addition to the sales, but I missed the opportunity by waiting over a week to post there.

 Well, that’s Part One of this story.
 Part Two entails a lot of coffee, sleepless nights, the beauty of community and, sadly, the downside of going viral.
 Keep an eye out for it!